open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 explosion of cardinality from one collection cycle to the next provided the application stops using excessive cardinality.
-However, for Readers that have Synchronous instruments configured with Cumulative aggregation temporality, once a limit are reached the library cannot recover and SHOULD be disabled for the lifetime of the SDK.
+However, for Readers that have Synchronous instruments configured with Cumulative aggregation temporality, once a limit is reached the library cannot recover and the SDK SHOULD disable it for the remaining lifetime of the SDK.

 The configurable limits are: